Class-action suit seeks to bill China for coronavirus fallout: 'We want the court to make them pay'

 The suit claims China "knew that COVID-19 was dangerous and capable of causing a pandemic, yet slowly acted, proverbially put their head in the sand, and/or covered it up in their own economic self-interest."

-"This is an undertaking against a world superpower who has the ability to pay for what they've done," Jeremy Alters, the lead spokesperson for the Berman Law Group, the class-action firm backing the suit, told Fox News.
+"This is an undertaking against a world superpower who has the ability to pay for what they've done," Jeremy Alters, the chief strategist and non-attorney spokesperson for the Berman Law Group, the class-action firm backing the suit, told Fox News.

 "They have the money to pay for what they've done, and we should all together make China pay for what they've done," he said.